 Winter is prime time for exploring the best of Niagara County, with plenty of adventure and no crowds.
 Plan an action-packed, fun-filled winter getaway, taking in the magical icy vistas of the Falls and Niagara Falls State Park, and warm up with hot chocolate and a dip in an (indoor) heated pool.
 You’ll leave with memories and stories of one epic family vacation.

 See Panoramic Views of the Falls

 The Maid of the Mist might be safely tucked away in her winter home (don’t worry, the legendary attraction will be back in business come spring), but there are plenty of other ways to take in the Falls throughout the winter months.
-Visit the Observation Tower (weather permitting so be sure to check ahead) at Niagara Falls State Park (which offers free admission during the winter season), and marvel at a view that looks like it’s straight out of Disney’s Frozen.
-Sub-zero temps transform the water into magical sculptures of snow and ice at every turn.
-Don’t miss the sight in the evening, when the nightly illumination makes it even more breathtaking
+To see the splendor of the frosted Falls from a unique vantage point, take the elevator down to the base of the Cave of the Winds.
+Or visit the Observation Tower (weather permitting so be sure to check ahead) across the park (which offers free admission during the winter season), and marvel at a view that looks like it’s straight out of Disney’s Frozen.

 Drink Hot Chocolate at Platter's Chocolate Factory